 So how long should you expect your washer to work?
 Let’s look at some numbers.

 On average, top and front-loading washing machines last about 14 years.
-The 14-year estimate is based on one load of laundry per day, or seven loads each week.
-Basically, washers are expected to handle about 5,100 cycles before they need to be replaced, so mathematically the average washer should handle a load per day for 14 years.
+The 14-year estimate assumes one load of laundry per day, or seven loads per week.
+Manufacturers design washers to handle about 5,100 cycles before replacement, which means an average washer can manage a load per day for about 14 years.

-When you wash less than seven loads per week, then you’re automatically extending the lifespan of your washer, and if you wash more than seven loads per week, you’re shortening its lifespan.
+When you wash fewer than seven loads per week, you’re automatically extending the lifespan of your washer, and if you wash more than seven loads per week, you’re shortening its lifespan.
 It all comes down to the size of your household and how much laundry you do.

 Stress on the Washer